-NVAPI is available for Windows in both 32- and 64-bit flavors.
+NVAPI is available for PC developers on Windows in both 32 and 64-bit flavors.

 Calls are guaranteed to be safe (in that they will not crash) even when made without NVIDIA drivers installed.
 For example if a user has another vendor's hardware installed, calls will simply return an error code instead of crashing or misbehaving.